-The HI trust fund is projected to be depleted in 2024, and Medicare spending will continue to grow faster than the economy-increasing the pressure on beneficiary household budgets and the federal budget and threatening the program's sustainability.
+The HI trust fund is projected to be depleted in 2026, and Medicare spending will continue to grow faster than the economy-increasing the pressure on beneficiary household budgets and the federal budget and threatening the program's sustainability.

 In addition, Medicare's financial challenges are likely to be much more severe than projected in the trustees' report.
-The report's Medicare spending projections are considered understated to the extent that the ACA's provisions for downward adjustments in provider payment updates to reflect productivity improvements are unsustainable in the long term and currently scheduled reductions in physician payments are expected to be overridden by Congress-as they have been every year since 2003.
-If Medicare projections are calculated using assumptions that productivity adjustments are phased down and physician payment reductions are overridden, Medicare's financial condition is shown to be even worse than under current-law projections.
+The report's Medicare spending projections are considered understated to the extent that currently scheduled reductions in physician payments are expected to be overridden by Congress, as they have been every year since 2003, and the ACA's provisions for downward adjustments in provider payment updates to reflect productivity improvements are unsustainable in the long term.
+If Medicare projections are calculated using assumptions that the physician payment reductions are overridden and the productivity adjustments are phased down, Medicare's financial condition is shown to be even worse than under current-law projections.